dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-Part 1: Initial Ideas - Rough sketch ideas
+Part 1: Initial Ideas - testing in code

-So far I have sketched up my albhabet using lines.
-I want to use the style of using lines to make up the letters for my final alphabet.
-I'm planning to experiment with the use of lines, rectangles or possibly vertex.
-It'll help me decide which one is better to use as I don't want to reach the max limit of the number of parameters that can be used.

-I plan to use transparency because it could add more interesting results.
-I could use the colours of the rainbow as my colour palette because I think that could look very beautiful with the use of transparency.
-Im also going to play around with stroke widths and using different transparency levels with it, which could add more unexpected results that could work well.
+Each of my letters is composed with a circle and two lines.
+The circle almost acts as the base of the letter, meaning that the lines are the sub element to make up the letter.
+The values for the lines are changeed the most so that it creates the form of the letter.
+I have realised that if I plan to use lines for my alphabet, I have to limit the amount of lines or else most of the parameters will make up of x and y positions.

+The three parameters per letter:

+  "size" : radius of circle
+  "offsetx" : x offset of the second circle relative to the first one "offsety": y offset of the second circle relative to the first one "linex" : first line x axis
+  "liney" : first line y axis
+  "linex2" : second line x axis
+  "liney2" : second line y axis